Probation for Academic Staff - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 Supervisor

-Approve the recommendation to confirm or terminate an academic staff member’s appointment.
+Approve a recommendation on whether to confirm or terminate an academic staff member’s probationary employment.

 Deputy Vice-Chancellor (Academic)